-As a parent, it is essential to support your children at home with what they are learning at school.
+As a parent, it's essential to support your children at home with what they're learning at school.

-With the birthday of Dr. Martin Luther King, Jr. observed last month, followed by African American History Month celebrated this month, now is a perfect time to open the door to conversations about equality and civil rights.
-Your family may have already had this discussion, and if you have, these books below are a great way to continue that dialogue.
+With the birthday of Dr. Martin Luther King, Jr. observed in January, followed by African American History Month celebrated in February, now is a perfect time to open the door to conversations about racial equality and civil rights.
+Whether or not your family has already had this discussion, these books below are a great way to continue that dialogue.

 - What do you know about the civil rights movement?